Causal Duration Analysis with Diff-in-Diff: Simulation Study

 While the estimates in Figures A.2 and A.3 are from a single simulated dataset, it is of note that even in large samples the standard diff-in-diff treatment effect estimates appear to be biased downwards.
 This is not surprising.
 In the absence of the intervention, Figure 1.a shows that the difference between group $2$ and group $1$ mean outcomes shrinks over the post-intervention period.
 Thus standard diff-in-diff will tend to underestimate the post-treatment difference between the mean outcomes and thus underestimate the average treatment effect.
 By contrast the estimates based on our method appear to be consistent.

 Figure A.4 contains estimates, each from a single Monte Carlo simulated dataset, of the time-average hazards for various choices of the sample size $n$.
 Immediately below we plot the corresponding estimates $\hat{\delta}_t$ of $\delta_t$ and associated uniform confidence bands.
 As we discuss in Section 2, one can test pre-treatment parallel trends in the hazard rates by observing whether or not these confidence bands contain zero in every period.
-Thus the test would reject in the simulation with $n=500$.

-We simulate $10,000$ datasets.
+We simulate $1,000$ datasets.
 Table 2 below contains mean absolute biases, mean squared errors, and the uniform and average (over time) pointwise coverage of the uniform and pointwise confidence bands respectively.
 The table contains the same numbers for the standard diff-in-diff method.

 As one would expect, the duration diff-in-diff method, which is motivated by a correctly specified model, greatly outperforms the standard diff-in-diff procedure, which is based on a misspecified model.
-Encouragingly, both the uniform and pointwise confidence bands appear to have approximately correct coverage.
+Encouragingly, both the uniform and pointwise confidence bands (calculated using $1000$ block bootstrap replications) appear to have approximately correct coverage.
 Similarly, the duration parallel trends test has approximately correct size.
-The standard test for parallel trends (based on the block bootstrap) does show power greater than size, that is, the test that pre-treatment trends in mean outcomes are parallel rejects with greater frequency than $5\%$.
+The standard test for parallel trends (based on the block bootstrap uniform confidence bands analogously to the duration case) does show power greater than size, that is, the test that pre-treatment trends in mean outcomes are parallel rejects with greater frequency than $5\%$ for all but the smallest sample sizes.
 However, the rejection frequency is fairly low apart from in large samples.